 It can be a challenge to managing young people who struggle with their mental health.
 Obtaining support may be reassuring and very helpful in certain situations and perhaps even lead to develop better approaches.

-Having met with Jon Kabat Zin the pioneer behind MBSR (Mindfulness-Based Stress Reduction), Dr. Devlin has just obtained her certificate and completed The Youth Mindfulness teacher training course in Bristol 2017 and advocates mindfulness meditation as a useful tool adjunct to therapeutic sessions.
+Having met with Jon Kabat Zin the pioneer behind MBSR (Mindfulness-Based Stress Reduction), Dr. Devlin obtained her certificate and completed The Youth Mindfulness teacher training course in Bristol 2017 and advocates mindfulness meditation as a useful tool adjunct to therapeutic sessions.

 Supportive letters for school/ university may be provided in standard format.